-The Dalmatian Linckia (Linckia multifora) is a starfish, a marine invertebrate, because it has no backbone.
+The Dalmatian Linckia (Linckia multifora) is a starfish, a marine (saltwater) invertebrate, because it has no backbone.
 It is also called the Spotted Linckia or Multicolour Sea Star.
+It is not a fish.

 The starfish is an echinoderm (meaning prickly skin) in the Asteroidea class (meaning star-shaped).